Satyamjadhav9699/LocalRepo1/README.md

 # LocalRepo1
-this is a demo github repository for understanding the git commands
+this is a demo github repository for understanding the git commands and its day 2